kyareema01/Smart-booking-system/readme.md

-# GoldTouch Cleaning Service Booking System
+# Smart Scheduler Library

-A simple full stack booking system for a cleaning service company that allows customers to book services based on **service type, size, and dirt level**.
+A simple full stack booking system for a cleaning service that allows customers to book services based on **service type, size, and dirt level**.

 ---